naksusen/Mushroom-Disease-Detector-/README.md

 - **📚 Educational Content**: Detailed information about diseases and treatments
 - **🌿 Mushroom Database**: Comprehensive list of mushroom types and descriptions

+**⚠️ SECURITY NOTICE**: This repository does NOT include the `google-services.json` file for security reasons.
+You must create your own Google API key to use this application.

 ## 🚀 Getting Started

 ### Prerequisites